Yum's profit disappoints, hurt by China costs

 "We expect this to be short-lived," Yum Chairman and Chief Executive David Novak said in a statement, referring to the China margin hit.

-China has been the world's economic engine as many other countries have struggled to recover from the financial crisis, but it recently spooked investors with data showing that its growth had cooled to a three-year low.
+China has been the world's economic engine as many other countries are slowly rebounding from the global recession, but it recently spooked investors with data showing that its growth had cooled to a three-year low.

-A lengthening line of U.S. corporations in past weeks have warned that China's cooling growth is dampening prospects for revenue and profit growth at a time when economies in the United States and Europe are shaky.

-Computer chip maker Intel Corp (INTC.O) reduced its sales outlook due in part to China's deceleration and the CEO of Dell Inc DELL.O said the personal computer maker had seen a business slowdown in China.

-Worries about China have helped to send shares in Yum, which gets roughly 40 percent of its profit from China, down more than 10 percent from their all-time high of almost $75 in April.
+Worries about China have helped send shares in Yum, which gets roughly 40 percent of its profit from China, down more than 10 percent from their all-time highs of almost $75 in April.

-The company has been raising prices in China to offset higher costs but that has not appeared to hurt demand as traffic rose 6 percent during the quarter.
+The company has been raising prices in China to offset higher costs but that hasn't appeared to hurt demand as traffic rose 6 percent during the quarter.

 The company's 10 percent gain in sales at established restaurants in China topped analysts' average call for a rise of 9.2 percent, according to Consensus Metrix.

-Excluding a gain of 2 cents, the company earned 67 cents per share in the latest quarter, missing analysts' average estimate by 3 cents per share, according to Thomson Reuters I/B/E/S.
+Excluding a gain of 2 cents, the company earned 67 cent per share in the latest quarter, missing analysts' average estimate by 3 cents per share, according to Thomson Reuters I/B/E/S.

 Shares in Yum fell 1.9 percent to $64.30 in extended trading on Wednesday.